nss-evening-cohort-16/YOU-DO-react/README.md

 ### UPDATE
 #### PATCH COMPLETE
 - As a user, I can complete a YOU-DO item by pressing a green button that reads "COMPLETE"
-- As a user, when I press complete, I should no longer see the item on the DOM and the done attribute should update in firebase to `true`
+- As a user, when I press complete, I should no longer see the item on the DOM and the complete attribute should update in firebase to `true`

 #### PATCH NAME
 - As a user, I should be able to edit a YOU-DO using the same form used to create a YOU-DO.